Clayton Lane, Clayton, Bradford, West Yorkshire, BD14 6RE

 |Weekly rent||£519.23 per week fixed|

-Entry costs approx £22,650 which includes fixtures and fittings, stock, glassware, crockery, cutlery, fuel and cleaning materials, legal, brokers and stocktaking fees, training fees, schedule of condition, working capital and deposit (25% of head rent, minimum £6,000).
-F&F is available on assisted purchase over 1 to 5 years, ask for more details.
+Entry costs approx £14,650 which includes fixtures and fittings, stock, glassware, crockery, cutlery, fuel and cleaning materials, legal, brokers and stocktaking fees, training fees, schedule of condition, working capital and deposit (25% of head rent, minimum £6,000). *Please note an assisted purchase may be available for the right operator and the F&F costs are shown as a 25% deposit and full cost is approx £12,000*

 You will need to estimate the turnover you expect to achieve from the pub, with regard to food and accommodation (if applicable).
 Barrelage figures are given to assist you with calculations.